AlexsLemonade/OpenPBTA-analysis/analyses/survival-analysis/README.md

 ## Perform survival analysis for samples with

-**Author of code and documentation:** [@runjin326](https://github.com/runjin326)
+**Module authors:** Run Jin [@runjin326](https://github.com/runjin326), Stephanie J. Spielman, Jo Lynne Rokita

-In this module, we perform survival anlayses by Kaplan-Meier, log-rank or cox regression for samples in OpenPBTA, using different covariates.
-Detailed information about covariates and methods used can be found in module contents.
+In this module, we perform survival analyses by Kaplan-Meier, log-rank, and/or or cox regression for samples in OpenPBTA using different covariates.
+Detailed information about covariates can be found below.

 ### Usage